 What is switching?

 The term ‘switching’ refers to personal financial advice that recommends the full or partial replacement of one financial product with another.
-Superannuation funds are, of course, financial products.
-Therefore, whenever an adviser recommends that an existing super fund policy be fully or partially replaced, the rules regarding switching come into play.
+Risk insurance products are, of course, financial products.
+Therefore, whenever an adviser recommends that an existing risk insurance policy be fully or partially replaced, the rules regarding switching come into play.

 The replacement aspect is the crucial one here.
-Adding a new super fund to super funds that are already in place is not a ‘switch.’
-A switch only occurs when an existing fund is completely or partly replaced.
+Adding a new insurance policy to insurance policies that are already in place is not a ‘switch.’
+A switch only occurs when an existing policy is completely or partly replaced.

 The disclosure rules on switching